top1944/duckuments/docs/17_setup/1_6_duckiebot_initialization.md

 * A Duckiebot that is ready to use

 ## Login and update base system

+If you are in an environment where there is a wireless network with SSID "duckietown" and pwd quackquack then good news! your robot is (should be) already connected to the network.
+If not you can either connect through an wired LAN or worst case connect a monitor and keyboard.

-at this stage you can ssh into your robot with
+to ssh into your robot with do:

 	laptop$ ssh ubuntu@duckiebot.local
 pwd ubuntu

 ## Learn to love Byobu

-Run "byobu":

-	duckiebot $ byobu
+By default your robot terminal boots into *byobu*.

 Yes, you need to learn to use byobu, unless you know an equivalent program.
 You will save much time later.